 Welcome to Colleting Sports Cards Online Store, we are your expert authority on modern Sports and Non-Sports Trading Card Singles, Including Baseball Cards, Football Cards, Basketball Cards, Hockey Cards and More.
 All of our cards on the site are pictured to give you a better shopping experience.
 Colleting Sports Cards is run by The Baseball Card Shop in Hermitage Pa.
 When You order 1 to 6 cards they will ship In a Plain White Envelope at a flat rate of $1.50, Order 7 or more cards and they ship in 1st Class Package for a Flat Rate of $3.50.
+Pay with PayPal or use your credit card through PayPal with no account required.
 For Team Sets, Boxes, Packs, Supplies and more Please Visit our sister site The Baseball Card Shop Online Store I'm sorry orders from the two sites can not be combined.

 Just as baseball is and has always been called America's pass time collecting baseball cards and other sports cards is called America's hobby.
 Collecting Baseball Cards and Sports Cards is a fun, exciting and educational hobby that can last a lifetime and there are as many different ways to collect as there are types of collectors.
 Some people think of sports cards only as baseball cards but there is a whole lot more to choose from than just baseball cards.
 Many people collect cards by building sets while other collectors choose to focus on a particular team or players.
 Some people only collect baseball cards or football cards while others may only collect hockey or basketball cards.
 Many hobbyists collect only cards from one manufacturer.
 In the end the choice is all up to you because there is no right or wrong way to collecting sports cards.
 The only thing that matters is that you have fun with your hobby and enjoy yourself and have cards you are proud to show off.